 - The RPC Endpoint Mapper port TCP/135 is not accessible on the remote computer;

-- The Dynamic RPC range is blocked by firewalls installed between your computer and the remote computer.
+- The Dynamic RPC port range is blocked by firewalls between your computer and the remote computer.

-First of all, make sure RPC Endpoint Mapper port 135 in listening on a remote computer.
+First of all, make sure RPC Endpoint Mapper port 135 is listening on a remote computer.
 Use the following command:

 netstat -ano | find "135"